Sea ice floe segmentation in close-range optical imagery using active contour and foundation models: Pre-processing

-The process relies on the interpolation of the pixels in the original image as a function of the camera projection matrix, which maps the conversion from a three dimensional point cloud in the real world into a two dimensional plane (the image) through intrinsic and extrinsic parameters \citep{hartley2003multiple}.
-The former depend on how the sensor captures the images and include, but they are not limited to, the focal length, aperture, resolution and the optical center of the camera's sensor.
-These parameters were derived from a calibration process \citep[a common method is presented in][]{zhang2000flexible}, which evaluated image distortion by analysing multiple images of a planar pattern with known geometry \cite[a chessboard; see technical details in][]{sturm1999plane,bouguet2004camera}.
-The calibration was performed before and after the expedition to verify that intrinsic features remained constant throughout the campaign.
 The extrinsic parameters, on the other hand, describe the translations and rotations of the sensor relative to a reference Cartesian coordinate system.
-For simplicity, the camera was centered at the origin of the horizontal axis, so that translations in the x and y directions were nil, and at a height of 25~m above the water line.
-The rotations encompass three components: the tilt around the transverse axis, which was applied during deployment; the roll around the optical axis, which was negligible assuming alignment with the horizon; and the heading around the vertical axis, which aligned with the sensor's direction.
-The latter is relevant only if the target is a specific object in the field of view, but it becomes negligible if the target is an extended portion of the image (the ocean surface in the present application).
-In the absence of any external forcing such as the ship motion, translations and rotations are constant over time.
-A sensitivity analysis relative to ship motion is discussed in \S\ref{shipmotion}.
+For simplicity, the camera was positioned at the origin of the horizontal axis, so translations in the $x$ and $y$ directions were zero, and at a height of 25\,m above the water line.
+The rotations involve three components: tilt around the transverse axis, which was imposed during deployment; roll around the optical axis, which was minimized during installation to ensure alignment with the horizon; and heading around the vertical axis, which aligned with the sensor’s direction.
+The latter is relevant only when targeting a specific object within the field of view, but becomes negligible when the target is an extended area (such as the ocean surface in this case).
+In this analysis, translations and rotations are assumed to remain constant over time, effectively neglecting the influence of wave-induced ship motion.
+This approach aligns with similar applications on mobile platforms, such as aircraft \citep{zhang2014image,parmiggiani2019image} and ships \citep{heyn2017system,alberello2019brief,alberello2022three,tersigni2023high}.
+A sensitivity analysis addressing ship motion and validating this assumption is discussed in \S\ref{shipmotion}.